Santi Quaranta Martiri e San Pasquale Baylon, Rome

-Santi Quaranta Martiri e San Pasquale Baylon is a Roman Catholic church, built in a late-Baroque style, located on Via San Francesco a Ripa in the Rione Trastevere, Rome, Italy.
+Santi Quaranta Martiri e San Pasquale Baylon is a Franciscan Catholic church, built in a late-Baroque style, located on Via San Francesco a Ripa in the Rione Trastevere, Rome, Italy.

 History

 The church was founded by Pope Callixtus II in 1122 and dedicated to the Forty Martyrs of Sebaste, persecuted under Emperor Licinius in 316.
 Tradition holds that they died overnight from exposure from being forced unclothed on to a frozen lake.
 The name of the church then was popularly the Santi Quaranta.